To navigate, use the arrow keys on the bottom right hand side of the screen.

 In this demonstration we will show some of the ways we spot romance scammers.
 We will explain such things as the photos used, the phrases to look out for, etc. We'll also show you some of the tricks used and lies told in order to steal YOUR hard earned money.

-No single sign is 100% proof the person is a scammer.
+Firstly, no single sign should be treated as 100% proof the person is a scammer.
 Each one found is a piece of the jigsaw that shows their true intention.
 There's a lot of information to take in, so take your time and work through it at your own pace.

 Let's start with the images used.
 Most are stolen from social networking or modelling sites.
-There are several image search sites online that you can use to try and identify who the person in the photos really is.
+There are several image search sites online that you can use to try and identify who the person in the photos really is such as Google image search or Tineye.

 Sometimes the stolen images are of someone so famous there's no need to do a search for their identity.